Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 Ask about payment plans instead of discounts

 If the issue is getting a certain chunk of money together, ask about payment plans.
 In my business I have a standard payment plan.
-But if a client wanted to stagger the payments over a longer period or pay slightly less as their reservation fee, that would be generally fine with me!
+But if a client wanted to stagger the payments over a longer period or pay slightly less as their reservation fee (30% would be the minimum), that would be generally fine with me!
 As long as funds are received when agreed upon, many photographers would be happy to customize a payment plan.

-The key issue is that all balances must be received before the wedding (or, in a pinch, before the final photos can be delivered).
-If you put a small fee down to book, plus payments every month for a number of months, that sounds A-OK to me.
+The key issue is that all balances must be received before the wedding.
+If you put a small amount down to book, plus payments every month for a number of months, that sounds A-OK to me.
 I would imagine many other photographers would agree.

 Just ask your photographer directly whether they would be amenable, and what you have in mind.
-Cashflow is one of the biggest challenges of being self-employed, so I am sure having a regular bit of cash coming in will be far from problematic for many small business owners.
+Cashflow is one of the biggest challenges of being self-employed, so I am sure having a regular bit of cash coming in will be welcomed by many small business owners.

 Ask if they work with an associate that can shoot your wedding